Max Stuart: Campaigns against death sentence

 The Police Association statement, and later comments from Turner including that Stuart had conducted English classes for prisoners while in Alice Springs Gaol, were widely condemned and are credited with prompting the appeal to the Privy Council, putting the Stuart case in the newspaper headlines, and keeping it there.

 Two of the Commissioners appointed by Premier Playford, Chief Justice Mellis Napier and Justice Geoffrey Reed, had been involved in the case, Napier as presiding judge in the Full Court appeal and Reed as the trial judge, leading to considerable worldwide controversy, with claims of bias from sources such as the President of the Indian Bar Council, the Leader of the United Kingdom Liberal Party, Jo Grimond, and former British Prime Minister Clement Attlee.
 Labor Party MP Don Dunstan asked questions in Parliament and played a major role in Premier Playford's decision to commute Stuart's sentence to life imprisonment.
-Playford's daughter, Dr Margaret Fereday, recalled arguing with him on the issue, calling him a murderer.
+Playford's daughter, Margaret Fereday, recalled arguing with him on the issue, calling him a "murderer".
 Playford gave no reason for his decision, and the case was one of the principal events leading to the fall of the Playford government in 1965.

 The News, edited by Rohan Rivett and owned by Rupert Murdoch, campaigned heavily against Stuart's death sentence.
-Because of the campaign through The News, Rivett, as editor, and The News itself, were charged in 1960 with seditious and malicious libel, with Premier Playford describing the coverage as the gravest libel ever made against any judge in this State.
-Dr John Bray, later Chief Justice and Chancellor of the University of Adelaide, represented Rivett.
+Because of the campaign through The News, Rivett, as editor, and The News itself, were charged in 1960 with seditious and malicious libel, with Premier Playford describing the coverage as "the gravest libel ever made against any judge in this State".
+John Bray, later Chief Justice and Chancellor of the University of Adelaide, represented Rivett.
 The jury determined that the defendants had not committed an offence, and the remaining charges were withdrawn.
 A few weeks later, Murdoch dismissed Rivett.
-Rivett had been Editor-in-Chief of The News since 1951.
+Rivett had been editor-in-chief of The News since 1951.

 It has been suggested that in Black and White, a 2002 film of the case, the role of Murdoch was magnified, and the part of his editor, Rivett, was minimised.
 However, it was noted in the Royal Commission that Murdoch wrote editorials, headlines and posters for the campaign.
 Murdoch himself believed Stuart guilty: "There's no doubt that Stuart didn't get a totally fair trial.
 Although it's probable that he was guilty, I thought this at the time.
 In those days – although less so now – I was very much against the death penalty."
 Bruce Page, Murdoch's biographer, said the case was pivotal in his career.
 "It was the very brief period of Rupert's radicalism, which was a very good thing for Stuart, as it got him out of the hangman's noose.
 Murdoch galloped into action, but it was a bad fight for him.
 The truth is it scared him off from ever taking on governments again.
 He reverted to his father's pattern of toeing the line."